National Oversight and Audit Commission

 The National Oversight & Audit Commission (NOAC) was established on 1 July 2014 as part of the reform process under the Local Government Reform Act 2014.
 It is a very significant development in public accountability, bringing an added dimension of independent scrutiny to local government performance.

-The chairperson is Pat McLoughlin who chaired the Local Government Efficiency Review (LGER) and the LGER Implementation Group.
+The chairperson is Michael McCarthy who chaired the Local Government Efficiency Review (LGER) and the LGER Implementation Group.

 The functions assigned to NOAC are to: